I first had chocolate eclair cake from scratch at my friend Tom’s house. It was his mother’s recipe, and I loved it.

 The dough for eclair cake is exactly the same dough you’d make to make cream puffs, profiteroles, and/or eclairs.
 The only difference is that, rather than piping it in small mounds (profiteroles), larger mounds (cream puffs), or logs (eclairs), you just spread all the dough in a pan and bake in a hot oven.

 Here’s how to make it.
-(You can also watch the video at the top of the post.)
+(You can also watch the video for this recipe that focuses solely on making the pate a choux).

 First you make a cooked dough: